WebAssembly/component-model/design/mvp/CanonicalABI.md

 component-to-host-to-component calls (as long as the conditions checked by `call_might_be_recursive` are satisfied) and thus host `Supertask`s may also appear anywhere else in the callstack.

+The `Store.tick` method does not have an analogue in Core WebAssembly and enables [native concurrency support](Concurrency.md) in the Component Model.
+The expectation is that the host will interleave calls to `invoke` with calls to `tick`, repeatedly calling `tick` until there is no more work to do or the store is destroyed.
+The nondeterministic `random.shuffle` indicates that the embedder is allowed to use any algorithm (involving priorities, fairness, etc) to choose which thread to schedule next (and hopefully an algorithm more efficient than the simple polling loop written above).
+The `Thread.ready` and `Thread.resume` methods along with how the `waiting` list is populated are all defined [below](#thread-state) as part of the `Thread` class.

 ## Lifting and Lowering Context